 - More affordable: Was introduced into a lower priced category (91 percent cheaper at launch).

 - More modern: Reflects 8 years and 4 months of technical progress since the 1D Mark IV launch.

-If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark IV comes out slightly ahead of the T7 (10 : 9 points).
+If the number of relative strengths (bullet points above) is taken as a guide, the 1D Mark IV emerges as the winner of the contest (12 : 9 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.